 Most states require that an individual intending to become an architect hold an accredited professional degree.
 The National Architectural Accrediting Board (NAAB) accredits two types of degrees: (1) the Bachelor of Architecture (not offered by this College of Architecture), which requires a minimum of five years of study, and (2) the Master of Architecture, which requires a minimum of three years of study following an unrelated bachelor's degree, or two years of study following a related pre-professional bachelor's degree.
 These professional degrees are structured to educate those who aspire to registration/licensure as architects.

 The graduate school's Master of Architecture degree (MArch 3 and MArch 2 programs) is an NAAB-accredited professional degree.
-The school's NAAB-accreditation status was evaluated and confirmed in the spring of 2005.
+The school's NAAB-accreditation status was evaluated and confirmed in the spring of 2005 with the results of the spring 2018 evaluation pending approval (as of 03/19/18).

 Students with the Bachelor of Arts degree with a major in architecture, including studios at both the 300 and 400 levels, or the equivalent, are placed within the MArch 3 curriculum on the basis of their previous design studio experience and overall academic record.